Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 ## Unity Transport Package

 The basic idea behind the implementation of device reconnection is that for each connection, we track its inactivity.
-When no data is received on a connection for some time (exact figure TBD), we trigger a reconnection.
+When no data is received on a connection for some time (configurable to the user, default figure TBD), we trigger a reconnection.
 To avoid normal inactivity from triggering reconnections, a heartbeat mechanism is added to each protocol.

 Heartbeats are implemented as ping/pong messages (every ping is answered with a pong), and are sent on a connection when no data has been received for a while.